ETdoFresh/Blog/content/post/import/2016/2016-05-08-prototype-started.md

 }
 </pre>

 In the final product, I do not recommend calling animator.Play() or rigidbody.velocty in the Update() function.
-But for now, attach the script to your GameObject with the Animator with the Animations and that&#8217;s it!
+But for now, attach the script to your GameObject with the Animator with the Animations and that's it!
 We got a 2D Sprite moving and animating around in a 2D World.